roytang/blog/content/posts/2018/11/the-sky-is-falling.md

   * locally, some friends of mine are largely pessimistic about the future of Philippine society as it seems that we are falling further into the trap of autocratic leanings and dynasty-driven patronage

-I wonder if things are looking so bad because we are coming from a period of relative peace and expansion of liberal democracy the past few decades (not saying things are perfect, but at least we haven&#8217;t gotten into any world wars recently).
+I wonder if things are looking so bad because we are coming from a period of relative peace and expansion of liberal democracy the past few decades (not saying things are perfect, but at least we haven&'t gotten into any world wars recently).
 Maybe some of the societal and cultural problems highlighted above may be nothing more than society trying to find a new equilibrium in an age of political correctness and social justice.
 Climate change is of course, a game changing problem that we as a society seem to be unable to face or control.&nbsp;

 I like to think of myself as an optimist, but even I am increasingly wary of where our world and my country are heading.
 I am slightly comforted by the words of an American novelist, which I heard from the recent season of Daredevil: